-The Experimental Animation track offers students the opportunity to explore expression through innovative and hybrid analog and digital methodology: we approach animation from an artistic, individualized point of view.
-Students engage in classic, current, and widely varied techniques and mediums making moving images which may be narrative or non-narrative.
-Students in the program are given the opportunity to develop a unique creative vision which culminates in the completion of a B.F.A. thesis project and exhibition/screening.
+The Experimental Animation track offers students the opportunity to explore expression through innovative, hybrid analog and digital practice.
+Students engage in classic, current, and widely varied techniques and mediums while making narrative or non-narrative creative works.
+Students in the track develop a unique creative vision which culminates in the completion of a BFA thesis project and exhibition/screening.

 Graduates of the Experimental Animation program acquire the broad Intermedia-based set of skills needed to respond rapidly to the ever-changing technical and creative job markets, emerging fields, and contemporary exhibition modalities and venues.
 Graduates also obtain the diverse technical and creative depth to move immediately into a variety of graduate-level art majors in which they may develop inventive, cross-disciplinary formal and conceptual M.F.A. thesis research.

 What is the difference between Experimental and Character Animation?

 Simply put, the biggest difference is an individual focused art production (Experimental) vs. a group production (Character).

 Experimental Animation students focus on individualized artistic study in which they take two years to explore and develop artworks in their own individual style and methodology (i.e. 3D modeling, Stop Motion, 3D Animation, Concept Art, 2D Animation, etc.).
 In Character Animation students engage in a group production resulting in a singular animated group project.

 To elaborate, the Experimental Animation program’s focus is on individualized artistic study with the development of a personalized body of artwork and/or industry-based portfolio.
 Experimental students explore and develop artworks in their own individual style and methodology (i.e. 3D modeling, Stop Motion, 3D Animation, Concept Art, 2D Animation, etc.)